VanshDeshwal/notes/Rough work.md

 These features collectively cover **behavioral indicators across TCP, HTTP, and DNS** at different granularities, forming the foundation of the detection and classification process.

+**Experiment 2 – Detection of Unknown Malicious Families:**
+The model was trained in a leave-one-out manner, excluding one malware family at a time and testing on it, with general families (General Malware, Emerging Threats) removed.
+Random Forest achieved very high accuracy in detecting most new families (AUC ≈ 0.98), except Conficker (AUC 0.77).
+Naïve Bayes performed well in most cases but struggled with complex families like APT1 and Xpaj.